seyed0123/seyed0123/README.md

 </section>
 -->

-**It doesn't matter your skill level on sites or anywhere else like this.
+**It doesn't matter what your skill level is on sites or anywhere else like this.
 The important thing is to be the first person somewhere else.**